arizvisa/ida-minsc/_sources/combinators.rst.txt

    :param \*default: an item returned by default if the ``object``
                      does not contain the specified ``item``

+.. py:function:: fsetitem(item)(value)(object)

+   Assign the given ``value`` to the specified ``item`` of the provided ``object`` when called.

+   :param item: any kind of python object to pass to :py:func:`operator.setitem`.
+   :param value: the value to assign to the python object as used by :py:func:`operator.setitem`.
+   :param object: any kind of python object to assign the item into.

 .. py:function:: fhasattr(attribute)(object)

    Given an ``attribute`` as a string, return a closure that will return